 Students accepted to Thames experience a one-year transition program in which they work toward 15 hours of college credit and become matriculated Mitchell College students upon completion of the program.
 Thames provides, social, executive function, and academic support for its students.

-Two and Four-year university programs designed for LD students
+Two and Four-year university programs designed for students with learning disabilities

 Landmark College (Putney, VT)